MY STORY

 Krishnamacharya (1888 – 1989), the innovator behind modern day vinyasa yoga.

 The teachings of Krishnamacharya have been a deep inspiration to millions of yoga practitioners worldwide, myself included.
-Krishnamacharya founded the Ashtanga Vinyasa Yoga method in the 1930s, a movement system comprised of practical yoga philosophies, breath and meditation techniques.
-As he aged, he continued to evolve and refine his teachings, constantly adapting yoga to the needs of the individual.
+Krishnamacharya founded the basis of what later became known as the Ashtanga Vinyasa Yoga method in the 1930s.
+This movement system is comprised of practical yoga philosophies that appeal to people in modern times, while incorporating more traditional breath and meditation techniques.
+As he aged, Krishnamacharya continued to evolve and refine his teachings, constantly adapting yoga to the needs of the individual.

 In 2014, I studied directly with Richard Freeman for a summer.
-Widely considered the world’s foremost authority on Ashtanga Yoga, he really taught me to be more open-minded, to take people on a journey through the relationship between the breath and the body, and to never become fixated on my own preferences or point of view.
+Widely considered the world’s foremost authority on Ashtanga Yoga, he taught me to be more open-minded, to take people on a journey through the relationship between the breath and the body, and to resist the compulsion to become fixated on my own preferences or point of view.
 “Truth lies among the multiplicity of viewpoints.”

 TEACHING STYLE

-Whether one’s interest is in developing strategies to cope with the stresses of life, or heal some area of the body, the breath is the tool of yoga.
+The breath is integral to my teaching approach.
 Emotional distress and physical pain are closely tied together at the level of the nervous system — the breath is a way of fundamentally rewiring how we process human experiences.
+A deep diaphragmatic breath is as fundamental to relaxing the mind as it is to learning a handstand.

 27747707_10159774046455212_6636691507097881927_o.jpg